mosioc/blog/README.md

-# Personal Portfolio & Blog
+# Personal Astro Portfolio & Blog

 This document explains the structure, configuration, and extensibility of the project.
 This project is based on: https://github.com/markhorn-dev/astro-nano